Borden and Scurry District Court and County Court Plan

 If the information obtained from the Request for Appointment of Counsel fails to establish that the defendant is indigent, the court will deny the request.
 The original Request for Appointment of Counsel and Order will be filed, and a copy given to the defendant.

 If the defendant is indigent, counsel will be appointed according to the terms of this Plan.
-After a defendant has been determined to be indigent, it will be presumed that he remains indigent throughout the course of the proceeding against him.
-However, the determination of indigency can be re-evaluated if the defendant’s financial circumstances change as set out above.
+The determination of indigency can be re-evaluated if the defendant’s financial circumstances change as set out above.

 If adversarial judicial proceedings have been instituted against an indigent defendant, counsel will be appointed as soon as possible, but in no event later than the end of the third business day after the court or the court’s designee receives the Request for Appointment of Counsel.
 If an indigent is released from custody prior to appointment of counsel, counsel will not be appointed until the first court appearance, or the initiation of adversarial judicial proceedings, whichever occurs first.